 Have unanswered questions about compulsory purchase orders, blight notices or purchase notices?

-Please call us on 01634 811 118, complete our online enquiry form, or email our planning law UK expert Nicholas Kingsley-Smith.
+Please call our supportive team on 01634 811 118, complete our online enquiry form, or email our proactive planning law UK expert Nicholas Kingsley-Smith.

 Read our reviews to find out how we've helped our clients solve their planning problems.